 Inquire about the availability of documents in accessible formats.

-The purpose of an Election Observer is to provide an avenue for public observation and input into the election process.
+The purpose of an Election Observer is to allow public observation and input into the election process.
 Public participation ensures integrity and voter confidence in the electoral process.

-IMPORTANT: Due to the ongoing COVID-19 pandemic, appointments are strongly recommended prior to observing election activities.
-Appointments can be made by emailing email@example.com or calling (916) 875-6451.
+IMPORTANT: Appointments are strongly recommended prior to observing election activities.
+Appointments can be made using our online appointment system, by emailing email@example.com, or calling (916) 875-6451.

 Check in Procedures